WGL-2024/WGL_repo_2024/AP-protocol.md

 The client or server that wants to learn the topology, called the **initiator**, starts by flooding a query to all its immediate neighbors:

+<mark> Discussion point: Should queries be fragments/packets?
+If yes then source_routing_header should be removed and both Query and QueryResult needs to be added to the Packet struct. </br>
+Also reminder that Query </mark>

 ```rust
 enum NodeType{Client, Drone, Server}